lucaswoj/babel/README.markdown

 Translators are located at `./translators/<type>/<extension>.coffee` where `<extension>` refers to the file extension a file of that type would have.
-For example, the JSON data translator is located at `translators/data/json.coffee`
+For example, the JSON data translator is located at `translators/data/json.coffee`.
+The translator function should be placed into `module.exports`.

 ### Data